-Do the impacts of employment vary by the degree to which an individual experiences violence in his or her recent past?
-We answer this question by running the following specification on the sample who received the large cash intervention or the employment intervention:
+Past trauma Do the impacts of employment vary by the degree to which an individual experiences violence in his or her recent past?
+We view this pathway as particularly relevant based on our qualitative work with the Rohingya refugees, many of whom expressed that their time sitting idle was consumed by thoughts of the trauma they endured during their exodus from Myanmar.
+We answer this question by running the following specification on the sample who receives either the large cash intervention or the employment intervention: